eralchemy/eralchemy/readme.md

 # Draw from database
 draw_er("sqlite:///relative/path/to/db.db", 'erd_from_sqlite.png')
 ```

+## Use from the command line
+    render_er -i sqlite:///relative/path/to/db.db -o erd_from_sqlite.png

 # Install
+To install ERAlchemy, just do
+    pip install eralchemy
 `ERAlchemy` requires [GraphViz](http://www.graphviz.org/Download.php) to generate the graphs.

 Install [graphviz](http://www.graphviz.org/Download.php) for your system.

 # Architecture